Real or not? Mike Trout's injury dooms Angels; Cody Bellinger is awesome

 — Los Angeles Dodgers (@Dodgers) May 29, 2017

-That's also 10 wins in 12 games for the Dodgers, including five in a row against the Cardinals and Cubs.
-The Dodgers did place Alex Wood on the DL, however, with inflammation in his left shoulder.
+That's also 10 wins in 12 games for the Dodgers, including five in a row against the Cardinals and Chicago Cubs.
+The Dodgers did place starting pitcher Alex Wood on the DL, however, with inflammation in his left shoulder.
 Wood was making a run at an All-Star trip, going 6-0 with a 1.69 ERA and 60 strikeouts in 49 innings.
-It doesn't appear to be serious as Dave Roberts called it a "one-start thing."
+It doesn't appear to be serious, as Dave Roberts called it a "one-start thing."
 Julio Urias could come back up from Triple-A for a spot start in Wood's place.

-David Price makes season debut I'd call it a so-so first outing for Price, who had made just two rehab outings with shaky results before starting Monday against the White Sox.
-His velocity was fine -- he averaged 94.5 mph on his fastball -- but the command wasn't sharp and he had just one swing-and-miss on his fastball.
+David Price makes season debut I'd call it a so-so first outing for Price, who had made just two rehab outings with shaky results before starting Monday against the Chicago White Sox.
+His velocity was fine -- he averaged 94.5 mph on his fastball -- but the command wasn't sharp, and he had just one swing-and-miss on his fastball.
 He hit two batters and issued back-to-back walks in the third inning to light-hitting Adam Engel and walk-averse Tim Anderson.
-Melky Cabrera, no doubt sitting fastball, then followed with a three-run homer over the Green Monster.
+Melky Cabrera, no doubt sitting on a fastball, then followed with a three-run homer over the Green Monster.
 Price left after five innings with a 4-3 lead, but the White Sox scored twice in the seventh off Matt Barnes to win 5-4.

 Quick thoughts ...
 Good to see Andrew McCutchen did something positive as he hit a walk-off home run for the Pittsburgh Pirates (after Chris Iannetta had tied the game for the Arizona Diamondbacks with a two-run, pinch-hit homer in the top of the ninth).
 McCutchen tied Ralph Kiner and Willie Stargell with six walk-off homers, most in franchise history. ...
 Welcome back, Adrian Beltre.
 Joey Gallo moved to first base with Beltre's return -- and belted another home run, a rocket to right field measured as the seventh-hardest home run of the Statcast era.
-He has 34 hits, 16 of them home runs, which is some kind of wonderful. ...
-Shout-out to J.D.
+Gallo has 34 hits, 16 of them home runs, which is some kind of wonderful. ...
+Shoutout to J.D.
 Martinez, who has been on fire since returning from the DL.
 He has eight home runs in 17 games.
 For some reason, Brad Ausmus continues to bat him behind Victor Martinez.
-With the Tigers under .500, J.D. could be interesting trade bait in July. ...
+With the Detroit Tigers under .500, J.D. could be interesting trade bait in July. ...
 Aaron Judge hit his 17th home run.
 Most by a rookie by the end of May: Mark McGwire with 19 in 1987. ...
 Judge and Gallo are tied for the MLB lead with eight home runs of 425-plus feet.
 No surprise there. ...
 One of the silliest things is Ned Yost continuing to hit Alcides Escobar leadoff (.206 OBP). ...
-The Cincinnati Reds may have pitched the worst game of the year as the Toronto Blue Jays pounded out 23 hits, including 20 off the bullpen.
+The Cincinnati Reds might have pitched the worst game of the year, as the Toronto Blue Jays pounded out 23 hits, including 20 off the bullpen.
 The Reds also issued seven walks and recorded just one strikeout.